-Welcome to 2017, also known as 2016 – The Sequel.
-Here’s the pro cycling calendar for your organiser, phone or computer diary.
+Happy New Year?
+Who knows what 2019 will bring?
+Actually some things are predictable and here’s the pro cycling calendar for your organiser, phone or computer diary so you can at least know when the big races will happen.
 All of the major UCI men’s and women’s pro races around the world are included and below there’s a quick explainer on how to subscribe, the meaning of the UCI labels and more.

 An iCal is a calendar file that you can store on your phone or electronic diary like Outlook.
 There are several ways to get this on to your computer or phone.